Michael Govan

 EO

 You knew that you were going to have to eventually rebuild the museum after the initial rebuild.
-But, in your mind, that temporary build was like a business card to serve as a proof of concept to further fundraise and finance the entire rebuild you imagined in 2000 when you started.
+But in your mind, that temporary build was like a business card—a proof of concept to further fundraise and finance the full rebuild you’d imagined back in 2000.

 MG